brandonburr86/flightfactor/README.md

 - **ff_generate_data**: Generates synthetic airline data (`nn_historical.csv`), suitable for testing and experimentation.
 - **ff_train**: Reads `nn_historical.csv`, trains a neural network, and saves model weights to disk (`nn_weights.bin`).
-- **flightfactor**: (In the original version) Application loads pre-trained weights on start.
+- **flightfactor**: Application loads pre-trained weights on start.
 Provides an interactive menu to list flight codes, query average predictions, output a CSV table, or predict for new/future flights.

 The tools **all** reside in the **FlightFactor** project, with source code in `./src/`, object files in `./obj/`, and compiled executables in `./bin/`.